Heaviest objects in the Universe

 Fermi bubbles, masses of gaseous matter

 In 2010, astronomers used the Fermi telescope to detect massive formations emerging from the Milky Way.
-These vast regions, only visible within specific wavelengths of light, They extend to a staggering height of 25.000 light years, which is equivalent to a quarter of the width of our galaxy..
-The prevailing consensus among researchers is that these bubbles formed from a feeding frenzy that took place in the past, involving our galaxy's central black hole.
-This resulted in significant releases of energy, known colloquially as "burps."
+These vast regions, only visible within specific wavelengths of light, They extend to a staggering height of 25.000 light years, which is equivalent to a quarter of the width of our galaxy.The prevailing consensus among researchers is that these bubbles were formed by a feeding frenzy that took place in the past, involving our galaxy's central black hole.
+This resulted in significant energy discharges, colloquially known as "burps," a phenomenon that can be linked to the energy and fluid physics in the galactic environment.

 Laniakea, the largest supercluster

 The Milky Way, our home galaxy, is simply a small component of a vast amalgam of galaxy clusters called Laniakea.
 This collection, although not delimited by any formal boundary, is believed to include approximately 100.000 galaxies with a combined mass of 10.000 trillion times that of our Sun.
 It extends to a distance of more than 520 million light years, according to astronomers' estimates.
+Research into the structure of Laniakea helps us understand our position in the universe and how it relates to the observable universe.

 The Huge-LQG, collection of quasars

 Quasars are a fascinating phenomenon that occurs when a black hole, located at the core of a galaxy, begins to engulf any matter that is in its proximity.
 This event generates an enormous amount of energy, discharged in various forms such as radio waves, light, infrared, ultraviolet and X-rays, causing quasars to become the most luminous entities in the observable universe.
 With 73 quasars and an approximate mass of 6,1 quintillion (a numerical value accompanied by 30 zeros), Huge-LQG is an exceptional astronomical phenomenon.
+Observing these quasars also provides clues about the evolution of galaxies and how they relate to the heaviest objects in the universe.

 Great Wall Hercules-Corona Borealis, the largest entity